What does a Copywriter do?

 - Bachelor's degree in English, Journalism, Marketing, Communications, or a related field.

-- Proven experience as a Copywriter or in a similar role, with a strong portfolio of published work.
+- Proven experience as a Copywriter or similar role, with a portfolio of published work.

-- Strong understanding of SEO principles and ability to incorporate keywords effectively.
+- Strong understanding of marketing principles and best practices in content creation.

 Is becoming a Copywriter a good career path?